cockroachlabs/open-sourced-interview-process/CRLInternship.md

 **Timeline**

-To set your expectations for your internship, here is a timeline of feedback loops leading up to receiving a potential offer.
+To set your expectations for your internship, here is a timeline of feedback loops leading up to receiving a potential offer to return.

 - 30 Day New Hire Survey
   - When: 30 days after your start date